Before an Event

 Event Schedule, Order of Work and Queries

-The GNSW Event Manager or Events and Sport Development Officer, in conjunction with the GC Competition Co-ordinator, will endeavour to publish the event schedule, order of work, rotation information and competitor numbers (if applicable) on the GNSW website as soon as possible after the close of entries.
+The GNSW Event Manager or Events, Pathways and Performance Officer will endeavour to publish the event schedule, order of work, rotation information and competitor numbers (if applicable) on the GNSW website as soon as possible after the close of entries.
 The information will be posted on the GNSW website under the applicable event on the Events calendar section.
 Any changes to the final schedule will be notified to the affected clubs contact person via email as soon as possible following the change.
+Final copies of the competition run-orders, orders of work and event timetables will be available digitally on the GNSW website for download.
+Hard copies will not be available on the day.
 It is the responsibility of the club and their coach in charge to access this information from the GNSW website, prior to the event.

 If there are exceptional circumstances, or the club does not have access to the website for a particular reason, then it is the club’s responsibility to notify GNSW so that appropriate measures can be made to allow communication.

-It is the responsibility of the Club to contact the relevant Event & Sport Development Officer with any technical queries relating to the event that are not covered in these regulations, the entry booklet or the relevant gymsport technical regulations.
+It is the responsibility of the Club to contact the relevant Event Pathways and Performance Officer with any technical queries relating to the event that are not covered in these regulations, the entry booklet or the relevant gymsport technical regulations.
 Clubs are strongly advised to have an in-depth look at all documents before enquiring further.

 LINK: GNSW Events Calendar